svengreb/styleguide-javascript/src/rules/react/accessibility_a11y.md

 ## No `accessKey`

 Do not use `accessKey` on elements.
-Inconsistencies between keyboard shortcuts and keyboard commands used by people using screenreaders and keyboards complicate accessibility.
+Inconsistencies between keyboard shortcuts and keyboard commands used by people using screen readers and keyboards complicate accessibility.

 > ESLint: [jsx-a11y/no-access-key][eslint-jsx-a11y/no-access-key]